Coveo Customer Global Support and Success Guide

-- Coveo Customer Global Support and Success Guide
+- Previous Coveo Customer Global Support and Success Guide

 Case Management Process

 All cases are assigned a severity level, and are placed in a queue to be processed by the next available Product Specialist.
 Coveo Product Specialists take ownership of your case and see it through to successful resolution.
-Please see the following section, Case Severity Levels and Response Times for more details.
+See the following section, Case Severity Levels for more details.

 The Product Specialist will contact the customer and gather any additional information needed and will investigate to determine the proper course of action.
 This may require the Specialist to reproduce the issue, work with our Coveo Development Team, work with the customer on their configuration of the software, etc.